 Accepted lore gives her address as no. 31 Rue de Miromesnil largely, we suspect, due to the initials over the door which have been read as G.E.
 It seems that this was presented as fact in a book in 1910 and has been repeated ad infinitum since.
 On closer inspection though, the initials are not G.E. but E.C.

 Above is the text from Promenades dans Toutes les Rues de Paris par Arrondissements, VIIIe Arrondissement, 1910.

 So, sadly, our belief is that Grace’s initials are not those above that particular doorway.
-We do have documentary evidence showing exactly what number Grace’s house on the Rue de Miromesnil actually was (and it wasn’t no. 31), but we’re afraid that you will have to wait a little longer until our book is published before we reveal that.
-We can say though that it is possible that she just had an apartment in the building, rather than the whole house to herself.
+We do have documentary evidence showing exactly what number Grace’s house on the Rue de Miromesnil actually was (and it wasn’t no. 31), all is revealed in An Infamous Mistress: The Life, Loves and Family of the Celebrated Grace Dalrymple Elliott.
+We can say though that we believe that Grace had an apartment in the building, rather than the whole house to herself.

 In the meantime, we’d love to hear if you agree with us that the initials read E.C. and not G.E.